 A remote desktop connection manager or RDP client consolidates your connections in one place, so you don’t have to log in to numerous remote connection sessions per day.

-There are several good remote desktop connection managers available in 2020.
+There are several good remote desktop connection managers available today.
 Here are my top five.

 One of my top choices for a remote desktop connection manager, Dameware Remote Support, is a high-quality remote administration software designed to help you provide efficient end-user support when something goes wrong.